MichaelCade/90DaysOfDevOps/Days/day54.md

 - Kubernetes Ingress
 - Kubernetes Services
 - Helm Package Manager
-- Persistant Storage
+- Persistent Storage
 - Stateful Apps

 ## Resources

-If you have FREE resources that you have used then please feel free to add them in here via a PR to the repository and I will be happy to include them.
+If you have FREE resources that you have used then please feel free to add them here via a PR to the repository and I will be happy to include them.

 - [Kubernetes Documentation](https://kubernetes.io/docs/home/)
 - [TechWorld with Nana - Kubernetes Tutorial for Beginners [FULL COURSE in 4 Hours]](https://www.youtube.com/watch?v=X48VuDVv0do)